Steve Gromek: Early life and career

-Gromek was born Hamtramck, Michigan to Polish immigrant parents.
+Gromek was born in Hamtramck, Michigan to Polish immigrant parents.
 His father worked in Hamtramck as a laborer.
 While attended St. Ladislaus High School in Hamtramck, Gromek considered becoming a priest, but decided on a career in baseball instead, playing sandlot baseball in the area, as the school did not have a baseball team.
 Shortly after graduating, Gromek signed with the Cleveland Indians as an infielder after being discovered by Indians scout Bill Bradley.
 In his first professional season, Gromek batted .283 with two home runs as a second baseman for the Mansfield Braves and Logan Indians.
 He moved over to shortstop in 1940 with the Michigan State League's Flint Gems.
 After suffering an injury in his left shoulder that hampered his swing, he decided to become an outfielder.
 His ability to throw strikes to the plate on throws from the outfield inspired manager Jack Knight, who was a former pitcher, to try him on the mound.
 Gromek pitched four games, and won all four with a 1.61 ERA.
 A year later, Gromek went 14–2 with a 2.90 ERA for the newly renamed Flint Arrows.
 In July, Gromek and the Arrows faced the Indians in an exhibition game, which they won, 3–2; the victory led the Indians to promote him to the major league club a month later.
 He lost his major league debut to the Washington Senators, and earned his first major league win in his only other start of the season against the Philadelphia Athletics.
 He spent the rest of the season as a relief pitcher, and finished the season with a 1–1 record and a 4.24 ERA in nine appearances.

 New Cleveland manager Lou Boudreau used Gromek as a relief pitcher in 1942.
 On July 12, facing the Washington Senators at Griffith Stadium, Gromek entered the game in the fifth inning behind 6–5 with two outs and a runner on third.
 He struck out Al Evans to end the inning without further damage, and earned the win in extra innings, but walked three consecutive batters in the seventh, the third of which forced in a run.
 Shortly after the game, he was demoted to the double A Baltimore Orioles for the rest of the season, the result of an agreement the Indians and Orioles had made before the season began where the Indians would allow use of certain players during the season if requested.
 He finished the season with a 2–0 record and a 3.65 ERA in 14 appearances with the Indians, and a 4–6 record with a 5.14 ERA in 20 games with the Orioles.
 He spent the entire 1943 season with Baltimore, going 16–13 with a 3.34 ERA, with the exception of September, when he received a call up to the major leagues.
 There, he made three appearances, totaling four innings of work.